Reddi Kingdom: Etymology

-The Telugu term "Reddi", whose earlier forms were "Raddi", "Rattodi", and "Rattakudi", linked to the Sanskrit term "Rashtrakuta", was used for village headmen, who were responsible for organising the cultivation of the agricultural lands of the villages and collecting taxes.
+The now Telugu term "Reddy", whose earlier forms were "Reddi","Raddi", "Rattodi", and "Rattakudi", linked to the Sanskrit term "Rashtrakuta", was used for village headmen, who were responsible for organising the cultivation of the agricultural lands of the villages and collecting taxes.
 From the seventh century, some of the members of the Rattakudi families had important posts in the administration of the kingdoms.
 A copperplate record mentioned the grandfather of the founder of the dynasty as a sainya-nayaka, a commander of the forces.